princenyeche/jiraone/report.md

 ## PROJECT API

-* generate a report of users in your instance, who has BROWSE access to the projects on the instance.
+* Generate a report of users in your instance, who has BROWSE access to the projects on the instance.

 ```python
 from jiraone import LOGIN, PROJECT